thiago-negri/zsqlite-minify/README.md

 What is possible is to use it during build and provide the minified SQLs as a module.

+The downside of doing it at build time is that the SQL is not in the same source file that uses it.

 ## Build time alternative 1